 Plants have complex multicellular structures, including roots, stems, leaves, and reproductive organs.
 Their cell walls are made of cellulose, a strong polysaccharide that provides support and structure.
 Plants have evolved a variety of adaptations to life on land, such as vascular tissues for transporting water and nutrients, and waxy cuticles to prevent water loss.

 The evolution of plants has profoundly shaped the Earth's ecosystems.
-Plants were among the first organisms to colonize land, and their photosynthetic activity has significantly altered the atmosphere, increasing the concentration of oxygen and decreasing the concentration of carbon dioxide.
+So plants were among the first organisms to colonize land, and their photosynthetic activity has significantly altered the atmosphere, increasing the concentration of oxygen and decreasing the concentration of carbon dioxide.
 Plants are the primary producers in most terrestrial ecosystems, forming the base of the food web and supporting a vast array of animal life.

 Animalia: The Consumers